Items tagged “varices”

 Portosystemic collateral pathways

-Portosystemic collateral pathways (also called varices) develop spontaneously via dilatation of pre-existing anastomoses between the portal and systemic venous systems.
-This facilitates shunting of blood away from the liver into the systemic venous system in portal hypertension, as a means for r...
+Portosystemic collateral pathways, also called spontaneous portosystemic shunts or varices, develop spontaneously via dilatation of pre-existing anastomoses between the portal and systemic venous systems.
+This facilitates shunting of blood away from the liver into the systemic venous system...

 Case